berndporr/qtSinePlayer/README.md

 ```
 audiobeep = new AudioBeep(this,[duration,][frequency,][volume]);
 ```
-where frequency defaults to 1kHz, duration to 1sec and volume at one. `this` points to the underlying QT widget, usually a window but it can also be a button itself.
+where frequency defaults to 1kHz, duration to 1sec and volume to one.
+`this` points to the underlying QT widget, usually a window.
 Any QT Object will work.

-And play a sound whenever you need it and as often as you like:
+Play the sound whenever you need it and as often as you like:
 ```
 audiobeep->play();
 ```